ZachUCSD/Iterative-Refinement-of-LLM-as-Judge-Framework-Website/index.md

 The pipeline begins with an initial summary and repeatedly refines it using rubric feedback and pairwise preference comparisons between candidate revisions.
 At each step, the system evaluates the updated summary using both rubric scores and deterministic signals.

 A trend-aware stopping controller determines when refinement should end.
-The controller monitors score trajectories and classifies each iteration into categories such as **pass, borderline, stalled, or max iterations**, preventing both premature stopping and unnecessary refinement loops.
+The controller monitors score trajectories and classifies each iteration into categories such as pass, borderline, stalled, or max iterations, preventing both premature stopping and unnecessary refinement loops.

-To reduce noise from a weak final rewrite, the system applies a **best-of-last-k safeguard**, selecting the highest-quality summary among the final iterations before computing the final score.
+To reduce noise from a weak final rewrite, the system applies a best-of-last-k safeguard, selecting the highest-quality summary among the final iterations before computing the final score.

 This iterative process ensures that summaries are progressively refined while maintaining faithfulness to the source material and stable evaluation behavior.